markh-de/KiVar/README.md

 If the installation does not work for you this way, consider reporting your problem as an issue.

 ## Usage

+The process of writing and assigning rules to components (symbols/footprints) is done manually using simple expressions.

+KiVar then offers the selection of variation choices providing an easy-to-use dialog interface and takes care of the automatic assignment of the specified component values and attributes.

 The following sections describe the process of configuring your schematic or board and, after that, selecting the configured variation choices.